electricimp/BuildAPI/README.md

 A very simple integration of the Electric Imp Build API.

 This class provides basic interaction with [Electric Imp’s Build API](https://electricimp.com/docs/buildapi/) in order to provide agent code with extra information that is not available through the [imp API](https://electricimp.com/docs/api/).
-Since this information is typically accessed once during an application’s runtime, *BuildAPIAgent* operates synchronously, so requests for information such as the name of the model will block your application code until the data is returned.
+Since this information is typically accessed only once during an application’s runtime, *BuildAPIAgent* operates synchronously, so requests for information such as the name of the model will block your application code until the data is returned.

 **To add this library to your project, add** `#require "BuildAPIAgent.class.nut:1.0.0"` **to the top of your agent code**

+## Release Notes

+### 1.0.1

+- Remove unneeded extra parameter from *getDeviceName()*

+### 1.0.0

+- Initial release

 ## Class Usage